Chillaso/devops-bootcamp/README.md

 - [ ] Download the docker image from your docker registry and run into your local machine
 - [ ] Do a request to your microservice

+### Tips

+1. You've to create a dockerhub account, then you've to create two secrets in your github repository.
+See [this example](examples/ci.yml)
+2. Remember to create in dockerhub the repository where you're going to upload your image, the name should be the same you've in your github action.
+3. Your github repository should be public in order to activate Github Code Scanning
+4. Remember to expose port 8080 when running your docker container